akkartik/mu/README.md

   hardware acceleration, no virtual memory, no process separation, no multi-tasking, no persistent storage, no network.
 These programs have not yet been tested on native hardware, only on on Qemu and Bochs.
-But these _baremetal_ programs build from scratch, without any C. This is the future.
+But these _baremetal_ programs build from scratch, without any reliance on C. This is the future.

   ```sh
   $ ./translate_mu_baremetal baremetal/ex2.mu  # emit disk.img